Pak SC orders release of prime suspect in Daniel Pearl murder | Law-Order

-Sheikh and his three aides were convicted and sentenced in the abduction and murder case of Pearl in Karachi in 2002.
+Sheikh and his three aides - Fahad Naseem, Sheikh Adil and Salman Saqib - were convicted and sentenced in the abduction and murder case of Pearl in Karachi in 2002.

 Pearl's murder took place three years after Sheikh, along with Jaish-e-Mohammad chief Masood Azhar and Mushtaq Ahmed Zargar, was released by India in 1999 and given safe passage to Afghanistan in exchange for the nearly 150 passengers of hijacked Indian Airlines Flight 814.